catherinearnett/byte-premium-tool/README.md

 ## Uses

 There are multiple ways to use this tool, depending on whether the languages are in our dataset and whether you have parallel text for the languages.
+The arguments required to use the tool depend on the use case.

 ## Use Case 1: Look up Pre-Calculated Byte Premiums